zaritskylab/DM4ISL/README.md

 ### Overview
 DM4ISL is a framework designed to predict organelle fluorescence in label-free microscopy images based on diffusion models and at inference optimized mechanism for improved results.
 This repository includes the source code for training, inference, and results analysis.

-### Example Notebooks
-- **TRAINING notebook**:

-    This notebook demonstrates how to train the DM4ISL model using paired brightfield and organelle fluoresence images.

-- **INFERENCE notebook**:

-    This notebook demonstrates how to predict a flouresence image using a trained DM4ISL model and brightfield input images.

-- **RESULTS_ANALYSIS**:

-    This notebook demonstrates how to analyze prediction results using all evaluation metrics described in the paper.

 ### Data

 The full data of paired brightfield and fluorescence images can be downloaded from the allen intitute of cell science